In this guide we explain:

-Fortunately, there are lots of exemptions that can help mitigate the tax paid.
+Fortunately, there are many exemptions that can help mitigate the tax paid.
 Regrettably, many families fail to take full advantage of what is on offer.

 Brewin Dolphin commissioned Opinium to looks at trends in inheritance in recent years.
-It found that almost half of UK adults have never discussed passing on their legacy.2
+It found that almost half of UK adults have never discussed passing on their legacy.

 Many find the idea of discussing inheritance uncomfortable.
 People wrongly assume that IHT planning must be complicated.
 Their reticence means that IHT planning is put off until the last minute, by which time it may be too late to make a difference.